WeBankPartners/wecube-docs/docs/introduction-en.md

 ![intro-cmdb-views.png](images/introduction/intro-cmdb-views.png)

 In WeCMDB, we have built a quite delicate data protection mechanism and wish it can ensure the validity and correctness of your data.
 A role-based access control is in place so you can have fine-grained control on which role can access which resources.
-On the other hand, when data is to be changed no matter if it's triggered by automated process or manually, WeCMDB will check the data state agianst a built-in state machine and only execute the change when the state transition rule is permitted.
+On the other hand, when data is to be changed no matter if it's triggered by automated process or manually, WeCMDB will check the data state against a built-in state machine and only execute the change when the state transition rule is permitted.

 ### Business Process Engine

 Based on the BPMN 2.0 specification, WeCube provides a business process engine and a process editor.
 You can design you own process which we name a "**Task Orchestration**"" directly on WeCube and configure it to use existing plugin services to execute operation tasks in the process.
-In the "best practice" pakcage, we have provided some out-of-box orchestrations you can try directly, including one for initializing all network resources in data center and another for application deployments.
+In the "best practice" package, we have provided some out-of-box orchestrations you can try directly, including one for initializing all network resources in data center and another for application deployments.

 ![intro-bpm-design.png](images/introduction/intro-bpm-design.png)